Why Use a Schengen Visa for Non-Schengen Countries?

 Colombia

-With diverse ecosystems, colonial architecture and vibrant cities, Colombia has emerged as an increasingly popular destination.
+With diverse ecosystems, colonial architecture, and vibrant cities, Colombia has emerged as an increasingly popular destination.
 Colombia: Travelers, among others, can visit Colombia for up to 90 days without a visa, provided they hold a valid multiple-entry Schengen visa.
-It lays the groundwork for adventures like the Amazon rainforest, Caribbean beaches and the sounds and steps of Colombian music and dance.
+It lays the groundwork for adventures like the Amazon rainforest, Caribbean beaches, and the sounds and steps of Colombian music and dance.

 Mexico

-Famous for its history, food and beautiful nature, Mexico welcomes visitors carrying valid Schengen visas.
+Famous for its history, food, and beautiful nature, Mexico welcomes visitors carrying valid Schengen visas.
 Tourists, businessmen, and transit passengers can travel to Mexico without a separate visa and stay for up to 180 days.
-There’s plenty of time to explore ancient Mayan ruins, sample authentic Mexican cuisine and take in the country’s natural wonders.
+There’s plenty of time to explore ancient Mayan ruins, sample authentic Mexican cuisine, and take in the country’s natural wonders.

 Bosnia and Herzegovina

 This Balkan country boasts stunning scenery, charming towns, and a mix of cultural influences.
-Tourists holding a valid multiple-entry Schengen visa can enter Bosnia and Herzegovina for up to 90 days within 180-day period.
-Visitors can see the historic city of Mostar, the capital Sarajevo and the beauty of Una National Park.
+Tourists holding a valid multiple-entry Schengen visa can enter Bosnia and Herzegovina for up to 90 days within a 180-day period.
+Visitors can see the historic city of Mostar, the capital Sarajevo, and the beauty of Una National Park.

 Montenegro